viktor111/BoricaNet/README.md

 - `paymentResponse` will cointain the payload data inside if you want to handle the error checks yourself

 ## Example order status check
-Sends a request to borica with the order id to check the status of the order
+Sends a request to borica with the order id to check the status of the order.
+Borica will save the order id for 24hrs only.

 ```csharp
  var statusCheckParams = new BoricaCheckStatusParams
  {